bajrangCoder/acode-plugin-chatgpt/readme.md

 - [Acode](https://acode.foxdebug.com)

 ## How to use:
-To use Chat GPT, simply search for `"Chat GPT"` in the **command palette (•••)** to open the chat interface.
+To use Chat GPT, simply search for `"Chat GPT"` in the **command palette (•••)** to open the chat interface or use this shortcut <kbd>Ctrl-Shift-C</kbd>.
 From there, you can communicate with the AI and receive helpful suggestions and solutions.

 To update your token, simply type `"Chat GPT update token"`.